Alcohol Abuse and Dependence Information, Adult

 Spending time with people who drink often.

-What actions can I take to prevent or manage alcohol abuse and dependence?
+What actions can I take to prevent alcohol misuse and dependence?

 -